Hanif Kara

 Hanif Mohamed Kara OBE is a structural engineer and is design director and co-founder of London-based structural engineering practice AKT II (previously Adams Kara Taylor).
 He has taught design internationally, is a member of the board of trustees for the Architecture Foundation and was a commissioner for CABE from 2008 to 2011 (Commission for Architecture and the Built Environment).
 He is currently Professor in Practice of Architectural Technology at Harvard Graduate School of Design.
 He also taught as professor of Architectural Technology at KTH Royal Institute of Technology in Stockholm from 2009 until 2012.

-He lives in London with his wife and two daughters.
+Early life and education

+Kara was born in Bombo, Uganda.
+He came to England when he was fourteen, settling with his family in the town of Winsford in Cheshire.
+He attended Woodford Lodge Comprehensive School.
+He started his career at Joseph Parks and Son located in Northwich, Cheshire.
+During his time at Joseph Parks he won a scholarship to Salford University.

 Career

-Kara was born in Bombo, Uganda.
 Following his graduation in 1982, Kara worked for a structural engineering company Allot and Lomax, where he designed tension structures, roller coasters, offshore platforms and power stations.
-Kara then joined Anthony Hunt in London from 1994–1996, before launching AKT in 1996 with Albert Williamson-Taylor and Robin Adams.
+Kara then worked at Anthony Hunt in London in 1994–1996, before launching AKT in 1996 with Albert Williamson-Taylor and Robin Adams.

 In 2008, Kara was appointed as a commissioner for British Government watchdog Commission for Architecture and the Built Environment, becoming the first structural engineer to be appointed to this position.
 At CABE he has chaired the design review panels and has been instrumental in raising the importance of engineering through chairing the Inclusion by Design Group and Energy for Waste Facilities Group.

 Kara was also appointed a member of Design for London Advisory Group to the Mayor of London, 2007–2008.
 In 2010 he was appointed to the board of trustees for the Architecture Foundation.

 Kara was a visiting professor of Architectural Technology at KTH Royal Institute of Technology in Stockholm in Sweden from 2007 until 2012 and teaches design and engineering at GSD Harvard as the Professor in Practice of Architectural Technology.
-He previously contributed to a quarterly column in the RIBA Journal on issues that affect the industry and has written in many technical journals and books relating to Engineering and Design.
+He previously contributed to a quarterly column in the RIBA Journal on issues that affect the industry and has written in many technical journals and books relating to engineering and design.